 It is celebrated with military exercises on land, sea and in the air to honor members of the U.S. military and to show off their state-of-the-art equipment to the civilian population it protects.

 Military installations are generally open on that day as it is not a federal holiday.

-The United Kingdom and the United Arab Emirates have also united all their country's armed forces under one department and celebrate an Armed Forces Day.
+The United Kingdom and the United Arab Emirates have also consolidated all their country's armed forces into one department and celebrate a similar holiday.

-Timeline: August 31, 1949 - Secretary of Defense Louis Johnson announces the creation of an Armed Forces Day to replace separate Army, Navy, Marine Corps, and Air Force holidays.
-Each branch had its own day of celebration prior to this proclamation.
+August 31, 1949 - Secretary of Defense Louis Johnson announces the creation of an Armed Forces Day to replace current, separate Army, Navy, Marine Corps and Air Force holidays.

 February 27, 1950 - President Truman proclaims "Armed Forces Day, Saturday, May 20, 1950, marks the first combined demonstration by America's defense team of its progress, under the National Security Act, towards the goal of readiness for any eventuality.
 It is the first parade of preparedness by the unified forces of our land, sea, and air defense."